 - Sports-related injury

 - Other external factors, such as alcohol abuse or smoking

 Disc protrusion symptoms can vary.
-In some cases, if a posterolateral disc protrusion has not caused nerve compression, no symptoms will present.
-In other cases, compression can lead to local neck and back pain, muscle weakness, numbness, and sciatica.
-To manage these symptoms effectively, a physician must confirm the presence of a protruded disc and ensure that there is not another underlying cause of the symptoms.
-Fortunately, disc protrusion treatments have made the prognosis quite good for symptomatic patients.
-Most often, physicians can manage a patient’s pain through a conservative, non-surgical treatment plan that includes exercise, physical therapy, and pain medication.
-In the event that a patient doesn’t sufficiently respond to this treatment plan, a physician may recommend surgery as an alternative.
+In some cases, if a posterolateral disc protrusion has not caused nerve compression, no symptoms will result.
+In other cases, nerve compression can lead to local neck and back pain, muscle weakness, numbness and sciatica.
+To manage these symptoms effectively, a physician must confirm the presence of a protruded disc and ensure that there is no other cause of the symptoms.
+Disc protrusion treatments have made the prognosis quite good for symptomatic patients.
+Most often, physicians can manage a patient’s pain with a conservative, non-surgical treatment plan that includes exercise, physical therapy and pain medication.
+In the event that a patient doesn’t sufficiently respond to this treatment plan, however, a physician may recommend surgery as an option.

-If you are considering surgery to treat your posterolateral disc protrusion, contact Laser Spine Institute to learn about minimally invasive endoscopic spine surgery, a highly successful outpatient alternative to traditional open back surgery.
+If you are considering surgery to treat your posterolateral disc protrusion, contact Laser Spine Institute to learn about our minimally invasive procedures, which are highly successful outpatient alternatives to traditional open back surgery.